sovrynn/ecdo/6-LITERATURE-MEDIA/solari/README.md

 Great Interview on the underground bases: https://library.solari.com/whats-up-underground-with-richard-dolan/

+Richard Dolan seems to do great work, mainly on UFOs.
+Richard Dolan Press.

 ## What's Up Underground?
 With Richard Dolan

 (This one is really good!)
 What's Up Underground? with Richard Dolan: https://library.solari.com/whats-up-underground-with-richard-dolan/